mljar/docs/docs/tutorials/random.md

 ## Summary

 When training Machine Learning models it is always worth to check the `Baseline`.
-You will get the intuition about your data and problem you are solving.
+You will get the intuition about your data and problem that you are solving.

-Red flags during training the Machine Learning models that warns you that your data might be random (or with some errors):
+Red flags :triangular_flag_on_post: during training Machine Learning models that warn you that your data might be random (or with some errors):

-- The `Baseline` algorithm outperforms other complex ML algorithms.
+- The `Baseline` algorithm outperforms complex ML algorithms.
 - The percentage difference between the best model and the `Baseline` model is very small (smaller than `5%`).
 - Models are overfitting very fast.
 - All features are dropped during the feature selection procedure.